Marcus Mumford (lawyer): Malheur Occupation trial

 In 2016, Mumford represented Cliven Bundy and others charged with the Occupation of the Malheur National Wildlife Refuge, securing not guilty verdicts for all seven defendants.
 After United States District Court Judge Anna Brown ordered Bundy to remain in custody to answer for separate charges related to the 2014 Bundy standoff, Mumford loudly protested; after he refused to stop speaking, he was arrested by United States Marshals on the misdemeanor charge of Disrupting Official Government Duties.
 During his subsequent trial, several Oregon attorneys protested Mumford's arrest, including the federal public defender for the District of Oregon Lisa Hay, who observed Mumford's trial while wearing a "Free Marcus Mumford" lapel pin.

 At trial, Mumford's attorney, Michael Levine, argued the marshals engaged in "outrageous" misconduct.
 Federal prosecutors ultimately dropped the charges against Mumford without providing a reason, a move Levine characterized as "surprising".

-Personal life
+Personal life and death

 Mumford was found dead from a seizure – in his home in April 2020 – by a colleague who had come by to discuss a case.
 At the time of his death, he was divorced with seven children.